Bullecourt 1917, Jean and Denise Letaille museum: Second battle of Bullecourt (3 May 1917)

 After this first failure, a second assault took place from 3 to 21 May 1917.
 At 3.45 am on 3 May 1917 the attack was launched.
 However, thanks to their deep underground shelters many Germans escaped the bombardments.
 Part of the attacking force was exposed to machine guns and many soldiers were killed in No man's land.

 After an hour of fighting, the Australians seized a section of the first two German lines.
 The British 62nd Division attacked the ruined of Bullecourt on the morning of 3 May.
 Despite the support of ten tanks, the attack failed in the face of the Württemberg division.
 George Howell was seriously wounded during the fighting.
 At the end of the battle, the Allies retained a small part of the Hindenburg Line but it was of no tactical significance.
 The British Army then focused its attention on the battles in Flanders.

 Results

 From May 1917 to March 1918, 8,893 British and 10,771 Australians and more than 10,000 Germans were killed.
 Among the survivors, there were many who would die during later battles in 1917 and 1918.

 2,249 Australians and 1,875 British killed in Bullecourt have no known grave.
 Their names were inscribed on the Villers–Bretonneux Australian National Memorial and on the British Arras Memorial.
-The remains of many soldiers still lay in the ground of Artois.
+The remains of many soldiers still lie in the ground of Artois.

 Since 1993, the digger monument commemorates the battles of Bullecourt.